hackerzhuli/unity_code_mcp/README.md

 ### 2. **Test Execution**
 - Runs Unity tests with comprehensive reporting
 - Provides stack traces for failures
+- Provides logs for logs captured in a test (this will help AI agents to debug the test by inserting `Debug.Log` statements)
 - Supports both EditMode and PlayMode tests

-### 🚫 What We Don't Include (By Design)

-Unlike other Unity MCP servers, we intentionally **exclude**:
-- Scene editing and manipulation
-- Package management operations
-- Asset creation and modification
-- GameObject hierarchy management
-- Inspector property editing

 ### Why Only Two Tools?

 This laser-focused approach maximizes AI efficiency by:
 - **Eliminating token waste** on non-coding operations
-- **Concentrating on AI strengths** - code generation and debugging
+- **Concentrating on AI strengths** - writing code
 - **Providing only essential feedback** for the code development loop
 - **Reducing complexity** and potential failure points

 Result: AI agents maintain a highly productive development loop: *write → compile → fix errors → test → fix bugs → repeat*.

+AI agents can't read other logs, only current compilation errors from Asset Database Refresh tool call, this means less waste of tool calls and less token usage, give AI only what is useful.

 ## 🚀 Quick Start Example